sQUlearn/squlearn/docs/user_guide/executor.rst

     provider = IBMProvider(instance="hub/group/project")
     executor = Executor(provider.get_backend("ibmq_qasm_simulator"))

-The following code shows an example for configuring the Executor class with a backend from the Qiskit Runtime Service and setting options for caching, logging and restarts:
+The following code shows an example for configuring the :class:`Executor <squlearn.Executor>` class with a backend from the :class:`QiskitRuntimeService <qiskit_ibm_runtime.QiskitRuntimeService>` and setting options for caching, logging and restarts:

 .. code-block:: python